 Why I think using a migration agent is a good idea

-Here are some reasons why I believe it is a good idea to employ a MARA registered migration agent:
+Here are some reasons why I believe it is a good idea to employ a reliable migration agent:

 You will have someone who knows what they are talking about at the end of the phone/email throughout your move (and beyond, if you choose a good agent).
 When you’re going through something totally new – like Australian visa paperwork and moving to a whole new country – having someone who can give you accurate and detailed Australian visa advice makes everything much easier and less stressful.